Bolton Priory: Special Events

 The Priory acts as a venue for a number of performing groups, some of whom stage their own concerts for a paying audience, whereas other ensembles hold 'open rehearsals' at times when the visitor traffic can create a ready-made audience.
 In addition to this, the Priory manages the following events.

 The St Cuthbert Lecture

 Held annually in February or March, this lecture's subject is on a topic of wider society, religious or historical interest.
 Speakers have included James Bell, Bishop of Ripon; Professor Richard Morris, the archaeologist and historian; Toby Howarth, Bishop of Bradford; and Revd Canon Alan Billings, South Yorkshire Police and Crime Commissioner.
-Recent speakers have included the Rt Hon Dominic Grieve KC PC, the journalist and author Peter Oborne, the medieval historians Professor Sir Ian Kershaw and Professor David Stocker and the former Dean of Christ Church Cathedral, Oxford the Reverend Professor Martyn Percy.
+Recent speakers have included the Rt Hon Dominic Grieve KC PC, the journalist and author Peter Oborne, the medieval historians Professor Sir Ian Kershaw and Professor David Stocker, the former Dean of Christ Church Cathedral, Oxford the Reverend Professor Martyn Percy and the Very Reverend Catherine Ogle, former Dean of Winchester Cathedral.